Organising community support and mutual aid during pandemics

-If you missed part 1 you can listen to the audio, and download the write-up.
+If you missed this session you can listen to the audio, and download the write-up.

 Seth Wheeler – Labour Transformed is a network for anti-capitalist Labour Party members organising for socialism.
 Recently, they set up the Virtual Social Centre, to bring together the different campaigns and initiatives emerging in response to the triple threat of Covid19, the financial crisis and authoritarian governance into one place.

 Aviah Day founded the Hackney Covid-19 Mutual Aid group.
 She is an activist with Sisters Uncut, and a lecturer in Criminology at Birkbeck, University of London.